 Welcome to the Netherlands!

-The Netherlands is located in North Western Europe and is bordered by the North Sea to the north and west, Germany to the east and Belgium to the south.
-The inland area is below sea level in some places, protected by coastal dunes and dykes.
+The Netherlands is located in north western Europe and is bordered by the North Sea to the north and west, Germany to the east and Belgium to the south.
+The inland area is below sea level in some places, protected by coastal dunes and dikes.
 The capital of the country is Amsterdam, but The Hague is the seat of the King, Government and Parliament.
-Leeuwarden, in the North, will be a European City of Culture in 2018.
-The country has a population of 16.8 million.
+Leeuwarden, in the North, was the European City of Culture in 2018.
+The country has a population of 17.4 millions.
 Key economic sectors include agriculture, chemicals, energy, as well life sciences, new and sustainable energy, high tech (Micro and Nano technology, ICT), and research and development.
 The official language is Dutch, while English is also widely understood and spoken.
-The Netherlands is a member of multiple international organisations including the EU, the Council of Europe, the International Monetary Fund, the World Health Organisation (WHO), and the World Trade Organisation (WTO).
+The Netherlands is a member of multiple international organisations including the European Union (EU), the Council of Europe, the International Monetary Fund, the World Health Organisation (WHO), and the World Trade Organisation (WTO).

-The education system in the Netherlands is known for its high quality in education and research, its international study environment and its competitive pricing.
+The education system in the Netherlands is known for its high quality in education and research, its international study environment, and its competitive pricing.
 The Netherlands has the most English taught courses after the UK.
 The Netherlands is particularly popular with international students, and according to the latest statistics from UNESCO, it is a host country to nearly 60,000 foreign students each year – including almost 1000 tertiary level students from India.
-The Netherlands is particularly popular with international students, and according to public higher education (DUO) 112,000 international students studied in Dutch higher education.
+The Netherlands is particularly popular with international students, and according to public higher education (DUO) over 122,000 international students studied in Dutch higher education institution.

-The Netherlands higher educational system is a dual system composed of two main types of regular higher education: university education and universities of applied sciences.
-Universities and universities of applied sciences award both Bachelor’s and Master’s degrees.
+The Netherlands higher educational system is a dual system composed of two main types of regular higher education: Research University and University of Applied Sciences.
+Research Universities and Universities of Applied Sciences award both Bachelor’s and Master’s degrees.
 A bachelor’s programme at a university requires three years of full-time study (180 ECTS credits) to complete, while a bachelor’s programme offered by a university of applied sciences requires four years of full-time study (240 credits).
 Depending on the discipline, Master’s programmes at universities, universities of applied sciences and institutes for International Education, last one to two years (60-120 ECTS credits).
-Doctorate (PhD) programmes are only offered at universities and last at least four years.
+Doctorate (PhD) programmes are only offered at research universities and last at least four years.

-The Netherlands has a very high standard of education and a total of 13 out of 14 research universities are featured in the Global Top 200 of the Times Higher Education World University Rankings 2016-2017, of which 8 – Delft University of Technology (59), University of Amsterdam (63), Wageningen University & Research (65), Erasmus University Rotterdam (69), Leiden University (77), University of Groningen (80), Utrecht University (86), and Maastricht University (94)– are ranked in the global Top 100.
+The Netherlands has a very high standard of education and a total of 10 out of 18 research universities are featured in the Global Top 200 of the Times Higher Education World University Rankings 2022, of which 7 – Wageningen University & Research (53), University of Amsterdam (65), Utrecht University (69), Leiden University (71), Erasmus University Rotterdam (72), Delft University of Technology (75), and University of Groningen (80) – are ranked in the global Top 100.

-A database of 2,100 international study programmes is available on the website of the Netherlands Education Support Office.
+A database of 2,100 international study programmes is available on the Study in Holland website.

 Travelling further towards the north of the country, we reach Groningen, the largest city in this northern part of the Netherlands – though still relatively small compared to Amsterdam or Utrecht.
 This is another city with a long history of having students at its center, and today students continue to comprise a significant part of the population and local life.
 There’s a vibrant cultural scene here, as well as the usual attractive gabled houses and canals, and between 2005 and 2007, Groningen was elected "de beste binnenstad" (the best city center) of the Netherlands.
 The University of Groningen is ranked joint 113th in the world.

 Home of Europe’s biggest port, the Netherlands’ second city Rotterdam stands out from the other cities here due to its distinctly modern feel – the result of damage during World War II, which meant the city had to be largely rebuilt.
-Its often striking modern structures make an apt backdrop to its buzzing social scene, famed for music (particularly electronic), nightlife and its multicultural community.
-The city is home to Erasmus University Rotterdam (ranked 144th in the world), named after the city’s most famous son, the hugely influential scholar Erasmus.
-Less than 10 miles (or 15km) away is the picturesque town Delft and its prestigious Delft University of Technology (62nd in the world).
+Its often-striking modern structures make an apt backdrop to its buzzing social scene, famed for music (particularly electronic), nightlife and its multicultural community.
+The city is home to Erasmus University Rotterdam (ranked 197th in the world), named after the city’s most famous son, the hugely influential scholar Erasmus.
+Less than 10 miles (or 15km) away is the picturesque town Delft and its prestigious Delft University of Technology (57th in the world).

 After all, why not put Netherlands as your study destination since the country offers various attractions such as extremely high quality of education and tolerance living society.
 International environment which plays important role in personal and professional development would be triggered in student’s everyday life.
 You could find the internationalization within all the Dutch Higher Education Institutions (Research University or University of Applied Sciences), which spread out in 30 cities around the country, including: Den Haag, Eindhoven, Enschede, Nijmegen, Wageningen and many more.

-Certain oversubscribed courses in the Netherlands are deemed “numerous fixus”.
+Certain oversubscribed courses in the Netherlands are deemed “numerus fixus programmes”.
 To get a place on one of these courses, you will need to be successful in a lottery – again, talk to the institution for further details.
-Tuition will be in Dutch or English, and you’ll need to be able to prove you have a sufficient level of fluency in the relevant language.
+Tuition will be in Dutch or English, and you will need to be able to prove you have a sufficient level of fluency in the relevant language.

 Scholarship from Dutch Government: